 Birch pollen flies every year from March to May.
 However, many sufferers also notice symptoms before and after the birch blossom season.
 This is because plants related to the birch, such as hazel and alder, produce pollen that the body can confuse with birch pollen and also fights against.

-What are the symptoms of birch pollen allergy?
+What are typical birch pollen allergy symptoms?

 What are typical cross allergies associated with birch pollen allergy?

-Various fruits (such as apple, pear, stone fruit and kiwi), nuts (such as hazelnut and almond) and vegetables (such as carrot, celery, raw potato, soy) can cause cross allergies in people with birch pollen allergy.
+Various fruits (such as apple, pear, stone fruit and kiwi), nuts (such as hazelnut and almond) and vegetables (such as carrot, celery, raw potato, soy) can cause cross allergies in people with birch tree allergy.

 A birch pollen allergy can be detected by a skin prick test or a blood test.